-To do this, our main goal will be to restore performance levels as efficiently as possible so that we’re ready to go for our next session.
+Our main goal will be to restore performance levels as efficiently as possible so that we’re ready for our next session.

 During the “off-season,” our recovery nutrition falls more under this category.
 We want to see long-term improvements in strength, speed, and endurance, so we’re eating to ensure our body improves as it recovers.

 Because of this, think more gradually, aiming to, over time, make the body better at what it does.